Introduction to Multi-Armed Bandits: Preface

 \OMIT{Several important topics have been omitted from the course, and therefore from the current draft, due to schedule constraints.
 Time permitting, the author hopes to include some of these topics in the near future: most notably, a chapter on the MDP formulation of bandits and the Gittins' algorithm.}

-An excellent book on multi-armed bandits, \citet{LS19bandit-book}, will appear later this year.
-This book is much larger than ours; it provides a deeper treatment for a number of topics, and omits a few others.
-Evolving simultaneously and independently over the past 2-3 years, our books reflect the authors' somewhat differing tastes and presentation styles, and, I believe, are complementary to one another.
+\xhdr{A simultaneous book.} An excellent recent book on bandits, \citet{LS19bandit-book}, has evolved over several years simultaneously and independently with mine.
+Their book is longer, provides deeper treatment for some topics (esp. for adversarial and linear bandits), and omits some others (\eg Lipschitz bandits, bandits with knapsacks, and connections to economics).
+Reflecting the authors' differing tastes and presentation styles, the two books are complementary to one another.

-\xhdr{Acknowledgements.} The author is indebted to the students who scribed the initial versions of the lecture notes.
+\xhdr{Acknowledgements.} Most chapters originated as lecture notes from my course at UMD; the initial versions of these lectures were scribed by the students.
 Presentation of some of the fundamental results is influenced by \citep{Bobby-class07}.
-The author is grateful to Alekh Agarwal, Bobby Kleinberg, Yishay Mansour, and Rob Schapire for discussions and advice.
-Chapters~\ref{ch:games}, \ref{ch:BwK} have benefited tremendously from conversations with Karthik Abinav Sankararaman.
+I am grateful to Alekh Agarwal, Bobby Kleinberg, Akshay Krishnamurthy, Yishay Mansour, John Langford, Thodoris Lykouris, Rob Schapire, and Mark Sellke for discussions, comments, and advice.
+Chapters~\ref{ch:games}, \ref{ch:BwK} have benefited tremendously from numerous conversations with Karthik Abinav Sankararaman.
+Special thanks go to my PhD advisor Jon Kleinberg and my postdoc mentor Eli Upfal; Jon has shaped my taste in research, and Eli has introduced me to multi-armed bandits back in 2006.
+Finally, I wish to thank my parents and my family for love, inspiration and support.